Jonas Ahnelöv

-Jonas Peter Ahnelöv (born 11 December 1987) is a Swedish professional ice hockey defenceman.
-He is currently a free agent.
-He was originally selected by the Phoenix Coyotes, 88th overall, in the 2006 NHL Entry Draft.
+Jonas Peter Ahnelöv (born 11 December 1987) is a Swedish professional ice hockey defenceman who plays for Södertälje SK of HockeyAllsvenskan.
+He was originally selected by the Phoenix Coyotes, 88th overall, in the 2006 NHL entry draft.

 Playing career

-After his entry-level contract with the Coyotes was concluded he returned to the Swedish Hockey League.
+After his entry-level contract with the Coyotes concluded, Ahnelöv returned to the Swedish Hockey League with Modo Hockey.
 He later re-joined for his second stint with Modo Hockey from Frölunda HC on 29 April 2014.

-On 20 May 2015 Ahnelöv signed a lucrative one-year contract with Russian club, Avangard Omsk of the KHL.
-After his first year in the KHL, he signed another two-year contract with Avangard.
+On 20 May 2015, Ahnelöv signed a lucrative one-year contract with Russian club, Avangard Omsk of the KHL.
+After his first year in the KHL, he extended for another two-year contract with Avangard.

-At the conclusion of his three-year tenure with Avangard, Ahnelöv opted to return to his native Sweden, securing a one-year deal with Rögle BK for the 2018–19 season, on 6 September 2018.
+At the conclusion of his three-year tenure with Avangard, Ahnelöv opted to return to his native Sweden, securing a one-year deal with Rögle BK for the 2018–19 season on 6 September 2018.
 In his lone season with Rögle, Ahnelöv contributed with 3 goals and 7 points in 39 games from the blueline.

-On 1 May 2019 Ahnelöv continued in Sweden, signing as a free agent on a two-year contract with newly promoted Leksands IF.
+On 1 May 2019, Ahnelöv continued in Sweden, signing as a free agent on a two-year contract with newly promoted Leksands IF.

 International play

-He played for Team Sweden at the 2007 World Junior Ice Hockey Championships in Mora and Leksand, Sweden.
+Ahnelöv played for Team Sweden at the 2007 World Junior Ice Hockey Championships in Mora and Leksand, Sweden.

 He also represented his country at the 2014 and 2015 World Championship in Minsk and the Czech Republic and the 2018 Olympic Games.